PrinceBalabis/NAS_Software/HomeAutomation/POSTServer/readme.txt

-This webserver is used to connect HomeNetwork to the internet
+This POST Server is used to connect HomeNetwork to the internet using POST method

 Have GeoHooper installed on iPhone:
 Webservice: